dacbd/blog/content/posts/zero-to-prod-gke/index.md

 ```

 ### Ingress
-In our example we are going to define a few resources in our [`ingress.yml`](https://github.com/dacbd/zero-to-prod-gke/blob/main/kubernetes/ingress.yml) theses could easily be seperate but they are pretty tightly coupled and in are example pretty short so we will keep them together.
+In our example we are going to define a few resources in our [`ingress.yml`](https://github.com/dacbd/zero-to-prod-gke/blob/main/kubernetes/ingress.yml) these could easily be seperate but they are pretty tightly coupled and in our example pretty short.
+I'll go over these custom resources, but [when it doubt checkout the docs](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-configuration#overview)

 #### FrontendConfig
-`FrontendConfig`'s help define the "entrypoint" to our load balancer, here we put the name of our SSL Policy we defined in terraform.
+`FrontendConfig` helps define the "entry point" to our load balancer, here we put the name of our SSL Policy we defined in terraform.
 We also add the entries so that we can redirect any http to https.
-Its pretty simple, enabled or not, and what type of redirect status we want to use.
+It's pretty simple, enabled or not, and what type of redirect status we want to use.

-I think its worth noting that if you are discussing your infra with someone besure to establish context, a "Frontend Config" might mean something very different to a web dev.
+NOTE: if you are discussing your infra with someone besure to establish context, a "Frontend Config" might mean something very different to a web dev.
 ```yml
 apiVersion: networking.gke.io/v1beta1
 kind: FrontendConfig